Leptoquarks and Matter Unification: Flavor Anomalies and the Muon $g-2$: INTRODUCTION

 The idea of quark-lepton unification by J. Pati and A. Salam~\cite{Pati:1974yy} provides a simple and elegant approach to think about unification of matter and interactions in nature.
 The minimal theory of Pati-Salam is very predictive because it predicts, at the scale where matter unifies, that the masses of the charged leptons and down-quarks are equal, and the masses for the up-quarks are equal to the Dirac masses for neutrinos.
 Moreover, the $\SU(4)_C$ gauge symmetry must be broken around the canonical seesaw scale, $10^{14}$ GeV, in order to achieve small neutrino masses, via the seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,GellMann:1980vs,Mohapatra:1979ia}, in agreement with experiments.

 The simplest quark-lepton unification theory that can be realized at the TeV scale was proposed in Ref.~\cite{Perez:2013osa}.
 This theory is based on the $\SU(4)_C \otimes \SU(2)_L \otimes \U(1)_R$ gauge group and in order to have a consistent theory for fermion masses at the low scale, neutrino masses are generated through the inverse seesaw mechanism~\cite{Mohapatra:1986aw,Mohapatra:1986bd}.
 This theory for quark-lepton unification predicts, among the new fields required for its consistency, the existence of mediators that interact simultaneously with both leptons and quarks.
-Particularly, this theory predicts a vector leptoquark, $X_\mu \sim (\mathbf{3},\mathbf{1},2/3)_{\rm SM}$, and two scalar leptoquarks, $\Phi_3 \sim (\mathbf{\bar{3}},\mathbf{2},-1/6)_{\rm SM}$ and $\Phi_4\sim (\mathbf{3},\mathbf{2},7/6)_{\rm SM}$, which mediate exotic processes that could otherwise not be seen in the context of the Standard Model\footnote{We label with the subscript {\rm SM} the quantum numbers of the corresponding field under the Standard Model gauge group $\SU(3)_C \otimes \SU(2)_L \otimes \U(1)_Y$.
-Those where this label is not explicitly written refer to the ${\cal G}_{QL}$ gauge group.}.
+Particularly, this theory predicts a vector leptoquark, $X_\mu \sim (\mathbf{3},\mathbf{1},2/3)_{\rm SM}$, and two scalar leptoquarks, $\Phi_3 \sim (\mathbf{\bar{3}},\mathbf{2},-1/6)_{\rm SM}$ and $\Phi_4\sim (\mathbf{3},\mathbf{2},7/6)_{\rm SM}$, which mediate exotic processes that could otherwise not be seen in the context of the Standard Model (SM)\footnote{We label with the subscript {\rm SM} the quantum numbers of the corresponding field under the Standard Model gauge group $\SU(3)_C \otimes \SU(2)_L \otimes \U(1)_Y$.}.
 For a review about the phenomenology of leptoquarks see Ref.~\cite{Dorsner:2016wpm}.

 Recently, the LHCb collaboration has reported results for the ratio $\mathcal{R}_K$ defined as

 which is predicted to be 1 in the SM.
 The measurement reported by LHCb~\cite{Aaij:2021vac} using data from Run 2 is